 While still an undergraduate at Wisconsin, Meier served as an instructor for several land surveying and hydraulics lab courses and lectures during his final year.
 In addition, Meier worked for three different engineering firms rising to the level of survey project manager along the way.

 After University of Wisconsin, Meier was hired as the water resources engineer and assigned as the resident engineer for a major flood control reservoir project.
 This project was in combination with a new golf course, that he helped design while he was at Wisconsin.

 In addition to engineering and surveying, Meier has experience in property boundary law and floodplain/stormwater management.
 He has been called upon as an expert witness for several projects, as a licensed professional engineer, a licensed professional land surveyor and a certified floodplain manager in Illinois.

 In 2005, after holding leadership positions in several engineering and consulting firms, Meier founded his own engineering company, MertiCorp Group LLC, by merging with another company.
-MeritCorp saw immediate success as a full-services civil engineering, land surveying and land planning firm.
+MertiCorp saw immediate success as a full-services civil engineering, land surveying, and land planning firm.
 After the downturn in the residential and construction industries, the company re-invented itself to stay ahead of the curve.
-MertiCorp was able secure work in the public sector, with school districts and park districts.
+MertiCorp was able to secure work in the public sector with school districts and park districts.
 Only 2.5 percent of all engineers are self-employed, and Meier is proud to be among this select group.
 The firm now includes an office in downtown Palatine, which Meier leads, with its headquarters in Aurora, Illinois.